About Mapping Arteriogram and Selective Internal Radiation Therapy (SIRT) Treatment

 Take devices off your skin

 You may wear certain devices on your skin.
-Before your scan or procedure, device makers recommend you take off your:
+Before your procedure, surgery, or scan, some device makers recommend you take off your:

 • Continuous glucose monitor (CGM)